St. James Parish – Goose Creek, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | St. James Parish

-One of the first churches built in the colonies, St. James Parish Church, located near Goose Creek, was completed in 1719.
-Made of stucco-covered brick, it was probably built by the slaves of planters from Barbados.
-During the American Revolution, British troops were ordered to burn Lowcountry homes and churches as they left, but legend says St. James was spared because of the Royal coat of arms over its pulpit.
+Inside the church the Royal coat of arms graces the area above the pulpit.
+During the American Revolution, British troops were ordered to burn Lowcountry homes and churches as they left, but legend claims St. James was spared because of the church’s display of the coat of arms (below).